denizyuret/Knet.jl/README.md

 (:epoch,10,:trn,0.9196f0,:tst,0.9153f0)
 ```

-Including `mnist.jl` loads the MNIST data, downloading from the
+Including `mnist.jl` loads the MNIST data, downloading it from the
 internet if necessary, and provides a training set (xtrn,ytrn), test
 set (xtst,ytst) and a `minibatch` utility which we use to rearrange
 the data into chunks of 100 instances.
 After randomly initializing